Do you want to add a WordPress logout link to your site?

 All you have to do is take your mouse over to your username, and it will appear in the dropdown menu.

-In case you or your site administrator have disabled the WordPress admin bar, then you will not be able to see the WordPress logout link.
+If you or your site administrator have disabled the WordPress admin bar, then you will not be able to see the WordPress logout link.

 The logout link for your WordPress site looks like this: